-Transfer of up to 26 hours credit is allowed toward the MA in Marriage and Family Therapy program from accredited graduate schools (transfer credit is not allowed toward internship requirements).
+Transfer of up to 22 hours credit is allowed toward the MA in Marriage and Family Therapy program from accredited graduate schools (transfer credit is not allowed toward internship requirements).
 Students must have earned a grade of B or better for a course to be considered for transfer.
 In addition, only courses taken elsewhere within 10 years of the date of matriculation to the MA in Marriage and Family Therapy program will be considered for transfer.
 Transferability of credits earned at this institution and transferred to another is at the discretion of the receiving institution.
 Consult the registrar's office for information on eligibility of transfer credit.

-Of the 79 hours required for the MA in Marriage and Family Therapy program, a minimum of 53 hours must be taken in resident study at George Fox University.
+Of the 68 hours required for the MA in Marriage and Family Therapy program, a minimum of 46 hours must be taken in resident study at George Fox University.
 All work leading to the MA must be completed within seven years from the time of matriculation.
 Extension of this limit requires approval of the Graduate Department of Counseling (GDC) Faculty.
 However, only one such extension may be considered due to special circumstances, such as ill health.
 Reinstatement to the program after withdrawal requires Admissions Committee action and may subject the student to additional requirements for the degree.

-The MA in Marriage and Family Therapy program is generally 2-4 years in length with 79 semester hours of course work required as a minimum for graduation.
-Of those hours, 10 are in prescribed spiritual integration courses, 39 in prescribed counseling courses, 18 in the area of specialization, 10-12 in clinical internship, and 2-4 counseling elective hours.
+The MA in Marriage and Family Therapy program is generally 2-4 years in length with 68 semester hours of course work required as a minimum for graduation.
+Of those hours, 9 are in prescribed spiritual integration courses, 30 in prescribed counseling courses, 23 in the area of specialization, and 6 in clinical internship credits.